Costa Mesa, California: Economy

 The city's economy relies heavily on retail and services.
 The largest center of commercial activity is South Coast Plaza, a shopping center noted for its architecture and size.
 The volume of sales generated by South Coast Plaza, on the strength of its more than 270 stores, places it among the highest volume regional shopping centers in the nation.
 It generates more than $1 billion per year in revenue.
 South Coast Metro is a commercial, cultural, and residential district surrounding South Coast Plaza in northern Costa Mesa and southern Santa Ana, itself part of the South Coast Plaza–John Wayne Airport edge city.

 Some manufacturing activity also takes place in the city, mostly in the industrial, southwestern quarter, which is home to a number of electronics, pharmaceuticals and plastics firms.
-Business services company Experian is the largest employer in the city, and has its North American headquarters in Costa Mesa.
+Business services company Experian has its North American headquarters in Costa Mesa.

-Ceradyne, El Pollo Loco, Emulex, Hurley, RVCA, Toyota Racing Development, the Trinity Broadcasting Network, Vans, and Volcom are among the businesses headquartered in Costa Mesa.
+Anduril Industries, Ceradyne, El Pollo Loco, Emulex, Hurley, RVCA, Toyota Racing Development, Vans, and Volcom are among the businesses headquartered in Costa Mesa.
 A local newspaper, the Daily Pilot, is published by the Los Angeles Times.
+The Trinity Broadcasting Network was headquartered in Costa Mesa (and had its main production studio there) until it relocated most of its operations.

 Wahoo's Fish Taco was founded in Costa Mesa in 1988 by Chinese-Brazilian brothers Eduardo "Ed" Lee, Renato "Mingo" Lee and Wing Lam.

 Costa Mesa offers 26 parks, a municipal golf course, 26 public schools and two libraries.

 Top employers

-According to the city's 2020 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2023 Comprehensive Annual Financial Report, the top employers in the city are: